DAF201/Crank-Development-Guide-Book/README.md

 4. Heartbeat

-Dont worry about about this part yet.
-When you need it indeed, copy everything associated from callback and modbus_event of brix and change some parameter.
+Don't worry about this part yet.
+When you need it indeed, copy everything associated from callback and modbus_event of Brix and change some parameters.